ardenBarden/WineRevue/README.md

 This program uses the Maven Wizard in Eclipse to build a simple template and implement a dependency on Jsoup, a Java web-scraper package.
 This [link](https://www.vogella.com/tutorials/EclipseMaven/article.html) was helpful to set Maven up.
 Then, I imported the Jsoup classes, nodes, and packages that I think I'll need.

+I was able to parse the html and transfer relevant information into results.csv, attached here.
+I gathered the owner names, street addresses, and towns of each business, storing null values where none were listed.